1965

 CITROEN CARS DISTRIBUTORS OF BC

-By October, 1959, a more organized approach to selling cars occurs when Citroën Cars Distributors BC, Ltd. at 525 Seymour in Vancouver appears.
-We believe that Citroën Cars Distributors BC was a private business, not a direct arm of Citroën, France.
+After the chaos with Double Nine's 1959 bankruptcy, there was a new Citroën importer set up in BC to replace Double Nine.
+By October of 1959, Citroën Cars Distributors BC, Ltd. at 525 Seymour in Vancouver appears.
+Citroën Cars Distributors BC was a private business, not a direct arm of Citroën, France.
+Thus, they acted as a third-party distributor, just like Double Nine, Jim Fergusson, and Auto-France.

 VANCOUVER SUN, 1959